clarus/redux-ship/docs/api.md

 * `ship` the ship to execute

 ### Example
-To connect Redux Ship to a Redux `store`, you can do:
+To run Redux Ship with a Redux store `store`, you can do:
 ```js
 Ship.run(runEffect, store, ship);
 ```